 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jennings is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Jennings is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Jennings who work in office and administrative support (16.65%), sales jobs (11.68%), and personal care services (8.91%).
+Overall, Jennings is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Jennings who work in office and administrative support (18.76%), sales jobs (13.02%), and personal care services (8.49%).

-The percentage of people in Jennings with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.71% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Jennings is quite a bit lower than the national average among all cities of 21.84%: just 11.21% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Jennings in 2010 was $15,758, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
-This equates to an annual income of $63,032 for a family of four.
+The per capita income in Jennings in 2010 was $15,783, which is low income relative to Missouri and the nation.
+This equates to an annual income of $63,132 for a family of four.

 The most common language spoken in Jennings is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Tagalog.